ITVR-lab/Miner-Pose/README.md

 The dataset contains:

-- **Images**: Over 12,225 images collected from surveillance video clips in mining environments between 2021 and 2024.
+- **Images**: 12,225 images collected from surveillance video clips in mining environments between 2021 and 2024.
 - **Annotations**: Body keypoints and bounding boxes for miner poses, formatted according to the COCO keypoint annotation standard.
 - **Format**: Annotations are provided in JSON format, and images are in JPG format.